Viva Questions Newton’s Rings Experiments B.Sc. Physics

 15Q.
 What do you understand from the least count of any measuring device?

 17Q.
-What type of relation you see between diameter and number of rings?
+What type of relationship do you see between diameter and number of rings?
 Are they directly proportional or inversely proportional?

 18Q.
 Where do you can use this experiment?
 What are the possible applications?